-The Import/Export tool also provides functionalities for the direct export of 3D visualization models in KML and COLLADA formats.
-A tiling strategy is supported which allows to visualize even very large 3D city and landscape models in geoinformation systems (GIS) or digital virtual globes like Google Earth or Cesium WebGlobe.
+The Import/Export tool also provides functionalities for the direct export of 3D visualization models in KML, COLLADA, and gITF formats.
+A tiling strategy is supported which allows to visualize even very large 3D city and landscape models in geoinformation systems (GIS) or digital virtual globes like Google Earth or Cesium Virtual Globe.
 The Import/Export tool comes with an API to create further importers, exporters, and database administration tools.
-One export plugin coming with the software installer package is the so-called 'Spreadsheet Generator Plugin' (SPSHG) which allows to export thematic data of 3D objects into tables in CSV and Microsoft Excel format or directly into a Google Spreadsheet within the Cloud.
+One export plugin coming with the software installer package is the so-called 'Spreadsheet Generator Plugin' (SPSHG) which allows to export thematic data of 3D objects into tables in CSV and Microsoft Excel format that can be easily uploaded to and published as online spreadsheets, for instance, within the Google Cloud.
+Starting from release 3.3.0, the 3DCityDB software package comes with a new Cesium-based 3D viewer so-called "3DCityDB-Web-Map-Client" which links the 3D visualization models with online spreadsheets and facilitate interactive visualization and exploration of 3D city models over the Internet within a web browser.

-This document describes the design and the components of the 3D City Database as well as their usage for the new major release 3.0.0 which has been developed and implemented by the three partners in development, namely the Chair of Geoinformatics at Technische Universität München, virtualcitySYSTEMS, and M.O.S.S.
+This document describes the design and the components of the 3D City Database as well as their usage for the new major release 3.3.0 which has been developed and implemented by the three partners in development, namely the Chair of Geoinformatics at Technische Universität München, virtualcitySYSTEMS, and M.O.S.S.
 The development is continuing the previous work carried out at the Institute for Geodesy und Geoinformation Science (IGG) of the Berlin University of Technology and the Institute for Cartography and Geoinformation (IKG) of the University of Bonn.

-This document has been completely reworked, integrated, extended, and edited from the previous 3DCityDB documentation version 2.0.1 and the latest documentation addendum on 3DCityDB version 2.1.0 and the Importer/Exporter tool version 1.6.0.
+This document has been completely reworked, integrated, extended, and edited from the previous 3DCityDB documentations (version 3.0.0, version 2.0.1, and the documentation addendum on 3DCityDB version 2.1.0 and the Importer/Exporter tool version 1.6.0).
 Some figures and texts are cited from the OpenGIS City Geography Markup Language (CityGML) Encoding Standard, Version 2.0.0 [Gröger et al. 2012].